IndraGunawan/symfony-docs/translation.rst

     # when using the --no-fill option, the --prefix option is ignored
     $ php bin/console translation:extract --force --no-fill fr

-.. versionadded:: 7.2

-    The ``--no-fill`` option was introduced in Symfony 7.2.

 .. _translation-resource-locations: